Does this sound familiar to you?

 Now I know what you’re thinking, if you get to write your own “rules” to this game, then why in the world would a SOC 2 compliance report be worth anything?
 Wouldn’t everyone just use the easiest possible controls?
 And why would any potential customer care about seeing your SOC 2 report if they know it’s not based on a rigorous set of universal controls, like PCI-DSS?

 This is where an independent, external SOC 2 auditor comes in.
 Once you engage with an auditor, one of the most important things they will do is to validate that the controls you’ve selected meet the intent of each of the SOC 2 requirements.
-Ultimately, the SOC 2 report is just their opinion (or attestation) that you’ve met the spirit of the service criteria, so it is important that you all agree ahead of time where that line is drawn.
+Ultimately, the SOC 2 report is just their opinion, or attestation (not certification), that you’ve met the spirit of the service criteria, so it is important that you all agree ahead of time where that line is drawn.

 It can take a lot of hard work to get ready for your first SOC 2 audit.
 Organizations often struggle just to define all of the new controls they’ll need to follow.
 It’s difficult to know how rigorous your controls need to be if you’ve never gone through an audit before.

 A good auditor will understand this, so they’ll often suggest controls they know will meet the audit requirements, which are usually tailored based on their understanding of your business practices.
 Don’t hesitate to discuss any suggested controls that you don’t believe to be appropriate for your business – the auditor is there to help you fine-tune them.

 Let’s take a look at a few SOC 2 principles and see what controls might be appropriate: